Staffing

 Skills are taught, behaviours are caughtWe need to hire people who have the right behaviours and company values fit.By doing an initial screening, which focuses more on skills, we can devote more time in the interview process to focus on behaviours and values.

-Interviewing is like product discovery - examples are the bestWe need to ensure that candidates share real, applicable examples rather than generic answers.By running case study style behavioural interviews, and honing in on what the person actually did and how they approached the problem, we can get a better sense of the experience of the candidate.
+Interviewing is like product research - examples are the bestWe need to ensure that candidates share real, applicable examples rather than generic answers.By running case study style behavioural interviews, and honing in on what the person actually did and how they approached the problem, we can get a better sense of the experience of the candidate.

 Interviews are assumptions, they need to be validatedWe need to ensure that the interviewee isn't just skilled in interviewing but also in the role.By implementing take-home assignments or, if possible trial periods, we can ensure that the candidate can actually do the work required.